-We recently went for the most magical Cornish wedding of our ‘bestest’ friends!
-The wedding itself was sooooooo much fun, as all weddings should be!
-The gorgeous Bride even walked down the isle to the Jurassic Park theme tune, which was immense! 🙂
+We recently went to the most magical Cornish wedding of our friends.
+The wedding itself was so much fun (as all weddings should be) and we even got to explore some stunning castles whilst we were here.

 1.)
 St. Michael’s Mount